RAS-University/robotic-courses/docs/advanced_math/graph-theory.md

 ---

 ### A-Star (A*) Search (1968) [<a href="#ref2">2</a>]

+While Dijkstra’s algorithm finds optimal paths in weighted graphs, it does so without any knowledge of the goal’s location.
+In many applications, we can estimate how promising a particular direction might be.
+A* search incorporates this information through heuristics, guiding the algorithm toward the goal more efficiently.

 A\* extends Dijkstra’s algorithm by adding a heuristic function $h(v)$ that estimates the remaining cost from a vertex $v$ to the goal.
 This heuristic guides the search toward promising directions, potentially reducing the number of expanded nodes.